A Notting Hill branch of the stylish Aussie café.

-Everything at Farm Girl – the nutritious brunch dishes, the casual, Aussie-inspired backdrop, the customer base of phone-happy tourists and wannabe Instagram models – is fresh, wholesome and oh so pretty.
-A case in point: matcha lattes arrived in shades of baby pinks and powder blues, sprinkled with dried flowers.
+Everything at Farm Girl – the nutritious brunch dishes, the casual, Aussie-inspired backdrop, the crowd of phone-happy tourists and wannabe Instagram models – is fresh, wholesome and oh so pretty.
+Case in point: matcha lattes arrived in shades of baby pinks and powder blues, sprinkled with dried flowers.

-The gratifying food tasted as it looked: healthy.
-Take the icy, pleasingly tart açai bowl and hearty slow-cooked chicken sandwich.
-It was both satisfying and wholesome.
-Surprisingly, the standout item was a Liquid Gold turmeric latte, which came with added astragalus, an immune-system booster.
-Maybe it was knowing that I was treating my body like a freakin’ temple, but it went down as one of the best I’ve ever sampled – not too sweet and with a long, milky finish.
+The food tasted as it looked: healthy.
+Take the icy, pleasingly tart açai bowl, or the slow-cooked chicken sandwich, which was both satisfying and nourishing.
+Surprisingly, the standout item was the Liquid Gold latte, which came with turmeric and astragalus, an ‘immune-system booster’.
+It was one of the best I’ve ever sampled – not too sweet and with a long, milky finish.
 (The cute French bulldog stencilled in cinnamon atop the sunshine-coloured foam didn’t hurt either.)

 |Venue name:||Farm Girl||Contact:|

 |Price:||Lunch for two with soft drinks and service: around £40.|

 |Do you own this business?|